moonhappy/IPv6-Mnemonic/README.md

 detailed here (must be matching version).
 As such, there can be multiple inner WOM mnemonics using inner-square brackets until the desired level of reduction is made.

+The final result of the WOM can therefore be `[0xdc435f01e]` or `[The speaker during the exam regaled the people of a tale]`.

+dc      43   5f   01           e0
+220     67   95   1            224
+speaker exam town people/chair tale

 ### 4. Version Tag